Miss Universe 2024: Selection of participants

-In September 2023, during the Tanner Fletcher show at New York Fashion Week, Miss Universe 2022 R'Bonney Gabriel confirmed that the Miss Universe Organization had removed age restrictions for contestants over the age of 18, which were introduced following the 2023 pageant.
+In September 2023, during the Tanner Fletcher show at New York Fashion Week, Miss Universe 2022, R'Bonney Gabriel confirmed that the Miss Universe Organization had removed age restrictions for contestants over the age of 18, which were introduced following the 2023 pageant.
 Before this, the pageant had restricted participation to women between ages 18–28 on the year of the pageant, outside of special circumstances.
 Also, height and weight restrictions were removed.
 (Note: Contestants over the age of 28 competed in recent editions of Miss Universe due to postponements, or after withdrawing from their scheduled edition for personal reasons and being invited to compete instead the following year.)

+Among the delegates, two were appointed to compete as the runner-up in their national pageant, (Note: Fatou Bintou Guèye of Senegal was the first runner-up in Miss Senegal 2024.

+Petra Siváková of Slovakia was the first runner-up in Miss Slovakia 2023.) sixteen were chosen through a casting process, (Note: Representatives from Angola, Bangladesh, Bonaire, the British Virgin Islands, Cyprus, the Czech Republic, Eritrea, Greece, Guinea, Macau, the Maldives, Nicaragua, Paraguay, Saint Lucia, Samoa, and Somalia, were each selected through a casting process conducted by their respective organizations.) while six were selected to replace an original winner.

 After the Miss Universe Organization allowed married women and women with children to compete starting in 2023, and confirmed in 2024 that age restrictions for contestants over 18 had been removed, this year's roster was widely praised for its diversity and inclusivity, especially in comparison to past editions.
 Miss Universe 2024 saw a significant increase in diversity, with contestants of various ages and backgrounds, including mothers, a married woman, and the oldest contestant at 40.
 By eliminating the upper age limit, the pageant has now opened its doors to women of all ages.
 Among the contestants in this edition were Ashley Callingbull of Canada, the first Indigenous Canadian contestant in Miss Universe, Logina Salah of Egypt, the first woman with vitiligo, Shyanne McIntosh of Gibraltar, the shortest contestant in Miss Universe history, and Khadija Omar of Somalia, the first hijabi woman to compete in Miss Universe.
-Furthermore, the edition also saw the participation of married women and mothers to compete in the pageant, with participation of Emma Avanesyan of Armenia, Aniqa Alam of Bangladesh, Luana Cavalcante of Brazil, Elena Vian of Bulgaria, Davin Prasath of Cambodia, Ashley Callingbull of Canada, Elena Hidalgo of Costa Rica, Logina Salah of Egypt, Diana Angono Mouhafo of Equatorial Guinea, Stephanie Cam of Honduras, Beatrice Njoya of Malta, Faith Landman of the Netherlands, Chidimma Adetshina of Nigeria, Jennifer Colón of Puerto Rico, Loredana Salanță of Romania, Judith Ngusa of Tanzania, Emilia Dobreva of the United Arab Emirates, Ileana Márquez of Venezuela, and Brandina Lubuli of Zambia.
+Furthermore, the edition also saw the participation of married women and mothers to compete in the pageant, with participation of Emma Avanesyan of Armenia, Aniqa Alam of Bangladesh, Luana Cavalcante of Brazil, Elena Vian of Bulgaria, Davin Prasath of Cambodia, Ashley Callingbull of Canada, Elena Hidalgo of Costa Rica, Logina Salah of Egypt, Diana Brichs of Equatorial Guinea, Stephanie Cam of Honduras, Beatrice Njoya of Malta, Faith Landman of the Netherlands, Chidimma Adetshina of Nigeria, Jennifer Colón of Puerto Rico, Loredana Salanță of Romania, Judith Ngussa of Tanzania, Emilia Dobreva of the United Arab Emirates, Ileana Márquez of Venezuela, and Brandina Lubuli of Zambia.